webmiraclepro/void-frontend/README.md

-## Bridge Protocol Frontend
+## DeFIRE Landing Page

-This is a [Next.js + TypeScript] project for DeFIRE Reputation.
+This is a [Next.js + TypeScript] project for DeFIRE Landing Page.

 ## Getting Started